alyeung/alyeung.github.io/README.md

 # alyeung.github.io

-# This is my General Assembly Front End Web Development Site
+# This is my General Assembly Front End Web Development Project

-## Intro
+## Introduction
 Final project is under [/final_project_template](href="https://alyeung.github.io/final_project_template/)

+Initially, I was inspired to create one of the following pages:

+1. Cell phone deals aggregator inspired by these [tiles](https://erickv.github.io/finalassignment_v2/)
+2. Visualizing resources for new bicyclists or non-car drivers in Seattle.
+I like the idea of visualing with [Google Maps](http://seattlebackstory.com/)
+3. Dog owner resources with links to recommended products, perhaps playing with mapping of great spots in Seattle along with tiles for recommended products
+4. Mapping of tennis court facilities in the greater Seattle area, with links to stores and popular resources
+5. Mock up integration with payments interface because the payment forms look great on mobile

+Finally, decided that a portfolio page would be best for future opportunities.

+## Site walkthrough

 ## Feature List